- Entertainment and Media

 Connery actually wasn't the producer's first choice for Robin Hood: Albert Finney was their first preference, and Connery was supposed to play Little John.
 Charlton Heston was approached and offered a cameo in the movie, but declined saying he'd rather have been offered the lead.

-The role of Marian was offered to Audrey Hepburn who'd been absent from the big screen for almost 10 years; her last film had been the 1967 thriller, Wait Until Dark.
+The role of Marian was offered to Hepburn who'd been absent from the big screen for almost 10 years; the last Audrey Hepburn movie had been the 1967 thriller, Wait Until Dark.
 She initially hesitated in accepting the role, but when her young sons heard that "James Bond 007" would be in the movie with her, they convinced her to take the part.

 This film was a disappointment at the box office, but Connery would later say he was quite pleased with it overall, particularly since with Robin's death at the end, there would be no chance for a sequel.